 - Analytical mindset

-As expected, California is home to a vast array of companies where individuals can gain the experience needed to enter a master’s degree in data science.
-For example, Kforce, located in Irvine, hires junior data analysts that work at both the strategic level and the tactical level across multiple teams.
-Acxiom Labs in Redwood City hires entry data scientists that help conceive and build prototypes of intelligent applications based on existing Acxiom technologies, Acxiom data, and other leading-edge technology from third-party partners and customers.
+As expected, California is home to a vast array of companies where you can gain the experience needed to enter a master’s degree in data science.
+The hunger for junior data analysts in Silicon Valley and elsewhere is ravenous, and staffing firms like Kforce, Volt, and Staffigo are constantly hiring for work at both the strategic level and the tactical level for undisclosed, but big-name, clients.
+LiveRamp Labs in Redwood City hires entry-level data scientists that help conceive and build prototypes of intelligent applications based on existing LiveRamp technologies, LiveRamp data, and other leading-edge technology from third-party partners and customers.

 Preparing for Success on the GRE/GMAT